-5.1.10 Coursework Taught in a Language Other Than English
+5.2.6 Coursework Taught in a Language Other Than English

-Some United States Institutionally accredited coursework taught in a language other than English may be used for Cal-GETC.
+Some United States coursework taught in a language other than English at an institution with accreditation from ICAS approved accreditors may be used for Cal-GETC.
 However, course outlines must be submitted for review in English.